ryuheechul/k8s-files-to-cm/README.md

 > convert files under a directory to k8s configmap easily.

+## Notice
+This project was reborn as [galley](https://github.com/rainist/galley) since it's much easier to use and more useful as GUI

 ## Motivations
 - Wanted to attach volumes that contains configurations file to a container.
 - It's a huge labor to do it manually.